Viktor Gyökeres: Coventry City

 He returned to Coventry City on a permanent deal on 9 July 2021, after signing a three-year contract.

 Gyökeres scored in Coventry's opening game of the 2021–22 Championship season on 8 August, putting Coventry back level in an eventual 2–1 victory over Nottingham Forest in Coventry's first home game since April 2019 after ground sharing with Birmingham City.
 Gyökeres scored 17 goals in 45 league appearances for Coventry in the 2021–22 season.

-In the 2022–23 Championship season he was named as the player of the month in November after scoring four goals in four games, leading Coventry to four straight wins during that period.
+In the 2022–23 Championship season, he was named as the player of the month in November after scoring four goals in four games, leading Coventry to four straight wins during that period.
+Three goals and three assists saw him win the award for a second time in March 2023.
+Overall he scored 21 goals in 46 appearances, making him the second highest scorer in the league that year.
+Coventry finished 5th in the table and narrowly missed out on promotion when they lost the Playoff Final on penalties to Luton Town.
+Gyökeres scored his penalty.

+Sporting CP

+On 13 July 2023, Gyökeres signed a five-year contract with Primeira Liga side Sporting CP, who paid a club record transfer fee of €20 million (plus €4 million in bonuses) for him.
+Coventry are also entitled to payment of 10–15% from a future transfer, and the release clause was set at €100 million.